South Korean leader says Japan dishonest over wartime past

 "Japan has yet to even state an honest reason for its economic retaliation ....
 No matter what excuse it provides as justification, it is clear that the Japanese government has linked historical issues to economic matters," Moon said.

-Later Thursday, the countries' diplomats are expected to hold working-level meetings in Seoul to discuss the trade row and security issues related to North Korea.
+Moon spoke hours before the countries' diplomats held working-level meetings in Seoul to discuss the trade row and security issues related to North Korea.

+Seoul's Foreign Ministry said its director-general for Asian and Pacific affairs, Kim Jung-han, demanded Tokyo restore South Korea as a favored trade partner during his meeting with Kenji Kanasugi, director-general of Asian and Oceanian affairs at Japan's Foreign Ministry.
+The ministry said Kim and Kanasugi also discussed the forced labor issue but did not elaborate.

 Tokyo's recent moves to tighten controls on exports to South Korea, where major manufacturers like Samsung heavily rely on materials and parts imported from Japan, have touched off a full-blown diplomatic dispute.